linpengcheng/PurefunctionPipelineDataflow/README.md

 The code looks similar, but the idea is essentially different.

-- The input and output of the middleware function is a function, the flow is a layer-packed function.
+- The input and output of the middleware's function is a function, the flow is a layer-packed function.
 It like concentric circles, and middleware debugging is very troublesome.

-- Pure function pipeline data stream input and output is data, flow is data, it is linear series and parallel.
+- The input and output of the PureFunctionPipelineDataflow's function is data, flow is data, it is linear series and parallel.
 It like a line.

 I can't agree with the idea of middleware,